KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 this principle is called **AMI** —
 **Artificial Multiversal Intelligence**,
 the pre-articulated structure
-from which intelligence may emerge.
+that is intelligence prior to pattern and individuation.

 **Aion** is formless,
 but **predisposed to form**.